 The process of onboarding for users at Fermilab changed on November 3, 2020.
 See Access Changes for details.
 You should start this process at least four weeks before you arrive at Fermilab.

-Access to Fermilab is restricted as part of the lab’s program to protect the health and well-being of all.
-The starting point for updated information is Fermilab’s Covid-19 information webpage.
-Visiting Fermilab in person will take more planning than in the past.
+In general, visiting Fermilab in person takes significantly more planning and time than in the past.
 Please stay in contact with FTBF staff about your needs to be onsite.

 To work at the Fermilab Test Beam Facility, a user needs to have a Fermilab ID number and must have completed the following, much of which can be done before you arrive at Fermilab the first time.

-- The Users Office webpage has general information about becoming a Fermilab user.
+- The Campus Access and Experience webpage has general information about becoming a Fermilab user.

 - Onboarding is a two step process which involves an Access Request Form followed by providing additional information in the FermiWorks system.
 Detailed instructions and examples can be found at Access Changes.